Asymmetric Antibimerons: Statics and Dynamics

 where $\mathbf{H}_{\rm eff} = - (\mu_0 M_s)^{-1} \delta F[\mathbf{m}] / \delta \vm$ is the effective magnetic field, $\mu_0$ is the vacuum permeability, $\gamma = g|e|/(2mc)$ is the gyromagnetic ratio, $\alpha$ is the Gilbert damping constant, $\beta$ is the nonadiabatic spin-transfer torque constant, and $\mathbf{u} = P g \mu_B \mathbf{j}_e/(2 e M_s) $ with $P$ being the electron's spin polarization, $g$ being the $g$-factor, $\mu_B$ being the Bohr magneton, and $\mathbf{j}_e$ being the current density.

 We numerically solve the LLG equation with the current applied along $x$-direction ($\mathbf{u} = u_x \mathbf{e}_x$) to analyze the AAB motion.
-As shown in Fig.~\ref{fig4} (a) and (b), the spin-transfer torque induces not only the translational motion but also the deformation of the texture; the deformation trends depend on the $\alpha$ to $\beta$ ratio~\footnote{See Supplementary Movies 1 and 2 at [url will be inserted by publisher] for AAB dynamics with $u_x > 0$.}.
-When $\alpha > \beta$, the AAB shows elongation in the transverse direction and the counterclockwise tilt in addition to the transverse motion with negative transverse velocity, as shown in Fig.~\ref{fig4} (a).
-The dashed lines are the trajectories of the two peaks of the AAB's topological charge density, shown as two red dots in Fig.~\ref{fig4} (c).
-On the other hand, when $\alpha < \beta$, the AAB shrinks during the motion, exhibiting a positive AAB Hall angle, as shown in Fig.~\ref{fig4} (b).
-In this case, the distance between the two peaks, $d$, see Fig.~\ref{fig4} (c), oscillates in time, indicating repulsive interaction when $d$ becomes small.
+As shown in Figs.~\ref{fig4}(a) and~\ref{fig4}(b), the spin-transfer torque induces not only the translational motion but also the deformation of the texture; the deformation trends depend on the $\alpha$ to $\beta$ ratio~\footnote{See Supplementary Movies 1 and 2 at [url will be inserted by publisher] for AAB dynamics with $u_x > 0$.}.
+When $\alpha > \beta$, the AAB elongates in the transverse direction and exhibits a counterclockwise tilt, in addition to moving with a negative transverse velocity, as illustrated in Fig.~\ref{fig4}(a).
+The dashed lines in the figure represent the trajectories of the two peaks of the AAB’s topological charge density, marked as red dots in Fig.~\ref{fig4}(c).
+Conversely, when $\alpha < \beta$, the AAB shrinks during its motion and exhibits a positive AAB Hall angle, as shown in Fig.~\ref{fig4}(b).
+In this case, the distance between the two peaks, $d$, see Fig.~\ref{fig4}(c), oscillates over time, indicating a repulsive interaction when $d$ becomes small.
 Note that the AAB Hall angle is proportional to $(\alpha - \beta)$, which explains the sign change for the transverse motion.
-For $\alpha = \beta$, the system becomes translationally invariant, and thus the AABs move without any deformations.
+For $\alpha = \beta$, the system becomes translationally invariant, and thus the AABs move without any deformation.